 Faculty or graduate students who are submitting external grants that do not cover tuition and fees may be eligible to apply for the Graduate School’s Matching Tuition and Fee Award Program (MTFA).
 Not all requests can be funded, therefore all requests must be prioritized by the college and submitted with a letter of support.

 Note, beginning in 2020 the graduate school will only approve requests for external grants that do not permit tuition and fees to be charged.
-Moving forward, the college will not support requests which do not fit this eligibility criteria.
+Thus, the college will no longer support requests which do not fit this eligibility criteria.

 Eligible requests will be prioritized as follows, based on criteria from the graduate school: